-It is Group policy to make provisions for impairment of financial assets to reflect the losses inherent in those assets at the balance sheet date.
+It is Group policy to make provisions for impairment of financial assets to reflect the losses inherent in those assets at the balance sheet date

-The Group assesses at each balance sheet date whether there is objective evidence that a financial asset or a portfolio of financial assets is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more loss events that occurred after the initial recognition of the asset on or before the balance sheet date, ("a loss event") and that loss event or events has had an impact such that the estimated present value of future cash flows is less than the current carrying value of the financial asset, or portfolio of financial assets.
+The Group assesses at each balance sheet date whether there is objective evidence that a financial asset or a portfolio of financial assets is impaired.
+A financial asset or portfolio of financial assets is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more loss events that occurred after the initial recognition of the asset on or before the balance sheet date, ("a loss event") and that loss event or events has had an impact such that the estimated present value of future cash flows is less than the current carrying value of the financial asset, or portfolio of financial assets.